 Systematic reviews and clinical practice guidelines do not recommend the initiation of opioid therapy for chronic non-cancer pain.
 Rather, evidence supports use of self-management strategies and conservative care including chiropractic as first-line treatments to help manage pain and improve function.

 The wait times for publicly-funded pain clinics in Canada can be up to or greater than one year, with the majority of Canadians having limited access to proper care.
-Yet, referrals to first-line treatment options for managing MSK conditions, such as community-based interprofessional primary care clinics, rarely include chiropractors.
+Yet, referrals to first-line treatment options for managing musculoskeletal conditions, such as community-based interprofessional primary care clinics, rarely include chiropractors.
 Incorporating chiropractors as part of the pain management team will improve health outcomes and overall quality of life, as well as reduce the burden on healthcare systems.